Tax Management India. Com

 X X X X Extracts X X X X

-..... the court concerned, whether the trial court can still hold that the applicant is required to be tried for the offence Under Section 468 Indian Penal Code and further whether the trial would be competent on the said charge in exercise of its power Under Section 216 Code of Criminal Procedure?
+..... ed before the court concerned, whether the trial court can still hold that the applicant is required to be tried for the offence Under Section 468 Indian Penal Code and further whether the trial would be competent on the said charge in exercise of its power Under Section 216 Code of Criminal Procedure?
 Case against Umesh Kumar - Appellant - HELD THAT:- Allegations against any person if found to be false or made forging some one else signature may affect his reputation.
 Reputation is a sort of right to enjoy the good opinion of others and it is a personal right and an enquiry to reputation is a personal injury.
 Personal rights of a human being include the right of reputation.
 A good reputation is an element of personal security and is protected by the Constitution equally with the right to the enjoyment of life, liberty and property.
 Therefore, it has been held to be a necessary element in regard to right to life of a citizen under Article 21 of the Constitution.
 International Covenant on Civil and Political Rights 1966 recognises the right to have opinions and the right of freedom of expression under Article 19 is subject to the right of reputation of others.
-In view thereof, .....
+In view thereof, if an .....

 X X X X Extracts X X X X